wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### Start With Metrics That Provide Context

 You can view trace data by starting with the [RED metrics](trace_data_details.html#red-metrics-derived-from-spans) that Wavefront collects for each microservice in an instrumented application.
-RED metrics are measures of Requests (number of requests being served per second), Errors (number of failed requests per second), and Duration (histogram distributions of the amount of time each request takes).
+RED metrics are measures of Requests (number of requests being served), Errors (number of failed requests), and Duration (histogram distributions of the amount of time each request takes).
 You can use these metrics as context to help you discover problem traces and spans.

 To start examining your application's microservices from the RED metrics:
 1. Select **Applications > Inventory** in the task bar and find your application.